Rebecca Schaeffer: Career

 In 1986, Schaeffer won a small role in Woody Allen's comedy Radio Days, but her character was edited out except for one brief scene.
 She continued modeling and also worked as a waitress.
 She appeared on the cover of Seventeen magazine, which caught the attention of television producers who were casting for the comedy My Sister Sam starring Pam Dawber.
 Schaeffer won the role of Patricia "Patti" Russell, a teenager who moves from Oregon to San Francisco to live with her 29-year-old sister Samantha ("Sam") after the death of their parents.
-Schaeffer lived with co-star Pam Dawber during her work on the series.
+Schaeffer moved to Los Angeles to live with Dawber and Dawber's husband, fellow actor Mark Harmon, during her work on the series.
 My Sister Sam was initially a hit, ranking in the top 25, but it was canceled halfway through its second season in April 1988 due to falling ratings.

 After My Sister Sam, Schaeffer had supporting roles in Scenes from the Class Struggle in Beverly Hills, Voyage of Terror: The Achille Lauro Affair, The End of Innocence, and the television film Out of Time.
 She also served as a spokesperson for the children's charity Thursday's Child.

 Murder

-On July 18, 1989, 19-year-old fan Robert John Bardo shot and killed Schaeffer at her home in West Hollywood.
+On July 18, 1989, Robert John Bardo, a 19-year-old male from Tucson, Arizona, an unemployed janitor who previously worked at a Jack in the Box restaurant, shot and killed Schaeffer at her home in West Hollywood.
 At the time of her death, she had been stalked by Bardo for three years.
 He had previously been obsessed with child peace activist Samantha Smith, who died in a plane crash in 1985.
 He then wrote numerous letters to Schaeffer, one of which she answered.
-In 1987, he traveled to Los Angeles hoping to meet with Schaeffer on the set of My Sister Sam, but Warner Bros. security turned him away.
+In 1987, he traveled to Los Angeles hoping to meet with Schaeffer on the set of My Sister Sam, but Warner Bros.
+Studios in Burbank forced the security to turn him away.
 He returned a month later armed with a knife, but security guards again prevented him from gaining access.
-He returned to his native Tucson, Arizona, and lost focus on Schaeffer for a while as his obsession shifted towards pop singers Tiffany, Debbie Gibson, and Madonna.
+He returned to Tucson, and lost focus on Schaeffer for a while as his obsession shifted towards pop singers Tiffany, Debbie Gibson, and Madonna.

-Bardo watched Schaeffer in the black comedy film, Scenes from the Class Struggle in Beverly Hills in 1989, in which she appeared in bed with another actor.
-He became enraged by the scene, apparently out of jealousy, and decided that Schaeffer should be punished for "becoming another Hollywood whore".
-Arthur Richard Jackson had stalked and stabbed actress Theresa Saldana in 1982, and Bardo learned that Jackson had used a private investigator to obtain Saldana's address.
-Bardo then paid a detective agency in Tucson $250 to find Schaeffer's home address in California's Department of Motor Vehicles (DMV) records.
+Bardo watched Schaeffer in the black comedy film Scenes from the Class Struggle in Beverly Hills in 1989, in which she appeared in bed with that film's co-star Ray Sharkey.
+He became enraged by the scene, apparently out of jealousy, and decided that Schaeffer should be punished for "becoming another Hollywood whore," Arthur Richard Jackson had stalked and stabbed actress Theresa Saldana in 1982, and Bardo learned that Jackson had used a private investigator to obtain Saldana's address.
+Bardo then paid a detective agency in Tucson $250 to find Schaeffer's home address in Fairfax District (Note: Now part of Beverly Grove neighborhood) from California's Department of Motor Vehicles (DMV) records.
 With the help of his brother, he acquired a Ruger GP100 .357 revolver.